bolt/lite-embed/README.md

 composer require bolt/lite-embed
 ```

-After installation, in your twig file:
+After installation, in your twig file, you can do:

 {example link)